Data on Political Attitudes and Household debt

 The new user guide explains all about the overlap between the two studies and how the data may be linked;

-Updated by Jonathan Burton almost 7 years ago
+Updated by Jonathan Burton over 8 years ago

 Unfortunately neither the BHPS nor Understanding Society have carried the political questions that you are interested in.
 We have questions about political interest, political efficacy and political support, and the BHPS in the past has carried attitudinal questions about views of government, but not in the depth that you need.